boomerang-io/worker.flow/README.md

 Collection of logging utilities using chalk to output nice values in the log for the user

+### Failure

+When a method fails, we need to set or return (depending on the type of method) by catching the error to log and then return process.exit(1).
+This allows the container to fail the Kubernetes Pod which will in turn eventually bubble up the failure to the UI.

 ## How to Build

 `docker build -t tools.boomerangplatform.net:8500/ise/bmrg-worker-flow:0.0.1 .`